 Best Time to Go

-Mexico is a magnificent tourist destination with ancient culture, celebrated gastronomy, fascinating archaeological sites, and popular beaches.
-Oaxaca and Palenque in the south and the Mayan Riviera on the Yucatan Peninsula appeal to beachgoers, while the Mayan history and ruins on the peninsula fascinate history buffs.
+Mexico is a magnificent and highly varied tourist destination offering ancient cultures, celebrated gastronomy, fascinating archaeological sites, and popular beaches.
+Oaxaca and Palenque in the south and the Mayan Riviera on the Yucatan Peninsula appeal to beachgoers, while Mayan history and ruins on the peninsula fascinate history buffs.
 Mexico City itself is a cultural mecca, with its own wealth of historical sites.
-The beaches remain its most popular feature, but foodies, history buffs, and culture vultures will also find a lot to love.
+The beaches are a highlight of course, but Mexico also has much to offer foodies, history buffs, and culture seekers.

 Getting There From North America